World Bank names former ICC prosecutor to head corruption panel

-NEW YORK (Reuters) - The former chief prosecutor of the International Criminal Court will lead a review of Bangladesh’s investigation of alleged corruption tied to a major bridge project, the World Bank said late on Friday.
+NEW YORK, Oct 5 (Reuters) - The former chief prosecutor of the International Criminal Court will lead a review of Bangladesh’s investigation of alleged corruption tied to a major bridge project, the World Bank said late on Friday.

 Luis Moreno Ocampo will head the three-member panel and deliver a report to the World Bank, one of several steps necessary for the Washington-based development institution to resume its $1.2 billion line of credit.
 Ocampo sought to prosecute individuals for crimes against humanity at the ICC, located in The Hague, Netherlands.